jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 ###### Specifying Maven Classifier and extension of the artifact

-If the module repository is a Maven one, you can specify the classifier of the artifact you want to retrieve :
+Maven or Ivy module dependencies need to be downloaded from a binary repository.
+This could be a managed repository (as _Nexus8 or _Artifactory_), simple file system repo or a combination of any.

 ```
 ...